Northern Guangxi Rich Food: Unlock Guilin’s Spicy, and Sour Flavors

 Guangxi rice terraces cooking

-In a Yao family’s kitchen, I saw bamboo steamers turn simple ingredients into layered feasts.
+In a Yao family’s kitchen, you see bamboo steamers turn simple ingredients into layered feasts.
 Their multi-tiered contraptions show genius in simplicity.
 They mirror the terraces’ efficiency.

 • Bottom layer: Glutinous rice absorbs steam’s humidity, softening into cloud-like grains.